beto1810/IBM_HR_Analytic/README.md

 # :briefcase: Business Case and Requirement

 You are a Data Analyst working for a Human Resources Department.
-You are tasked with preparing a presentation to present answers for the attrition of Employees in Company.
+You are tasked with preparing a presentation to present answers for the attrition of employees in Company.
 And Building the Machine Learning Model to predict the employee who has high possibility to attrit from company.

 ❔ The presentation should include at a minimum the following information:
 - Basic Analysis for reasons why Employees have willing to leave company and ways to improve it.
 - The predict Model for attrition in the future.

 ---